 *Offer ends 16 April 2019.
 Eligible customers and online purchases only.

 We're here to help you get the protection you need

 Life insurance is a type of insurance contract which pays out a lump sum to your dependants should you pass away during the term of the contract.
 The cost of a policy is determined by a number of factors including your age, health and lifestyle.

 Life insurance can help your partner or children continue to pay for any financial commitments you have that might then fall to them to pay if you were no longer here.

 Life insurance can help to make sure your dependants would then be able to keep up with any mortgage repayments and bills you pay if you passed away.
 The lump sum payout they would receive could also help to pay for other things you would usually help to cover, like food bills and schooling.

 What’s the average cost of life insurance and what affects the price?

-MoneySuperMarket found that smokers on average pay £18 more a month for life insurance compared to non-smokers*.
-And adding critical illness cover, which pays out on the diagnosis of one of a list of serious medical conditions, typically increases your payments by almost £28 per month**.
+MoneySuperMarket found that non-smokers on average save £3.62 a month for life insurance compared to smokers.
+And adding critical illness cover, which pays out on the diagnosis of one of a list of serious medical conditions, typically increases your payments by almost £7.91 per month*.

 Getting a life insurance quote